Loew's Jersey Theatre: Performing-arts center plans

 Cucci vetoed a proposal to save the theater in January 1988, but the City Council once again overruled him.
 Hartz offered to establish a performing arts center at the theater, donate the building to the city for $1, and drop its lawsuit, in exchange for receiving tax abatements and being designated as Journal Square's developer.
 The alternate plan was proposed in part due to growing grassroots efforts to preserve the theater.
 That July, Hartz and the Jersey City government finalized their agreement.
 Preservationists, Hartz employees, and representatives of the Jersey City and Hudson County governments were appointed to the performing arts center's board.
 Hartz agreed to sell the theater to the performing arts center if $4 million was raised by the end of 1992; otherwise, Hartz would take back the theater.
 The performing arts center was intended to help revive Journal Square's economy.
 One study estimated that the city government would spend $1 million annually operating the Loew's Jersey Theatre.

 Local volunteers began cleaning and repairing the theater, working beneath temporary floodlights.
 The seats were overgrown and moldy, the stage was flooded, paint was peeling off, and the lights were broken.
 Hartz agreed to maintain the facade, illuminate the theater, and build a new roof.
-The Jersey City Historical and Preservation Association (JCHPA), one of the two groups that made up the FOL, also planned to remove the interior partitions and replace the boiler and plumbing system.
+The Jersey City Historical and Preservation Association (JCHPA), one of the two groups that made up FOL, also planned to remove the interior partitions and replace the boiler and plumbing system.
 The theater needed additional repairs, including upgrades to mechanical systems, electric wiring, fire-safety equipment, and dressing rooms.
 Egan planned to obtain a new theater organ as well.
 During the renovations, local students' artwork was displayed on the theater's facade.
 Although the city government estimated that the theater would cost $12 million to renovate, the JCHPA estimated that the work would cost half that.
 In 1990, a judge ruled that the city government had to refund Hartz $84,000 in property taxes that had been paid for the theater.

 The Jersey City Economic Development Corporation (JCEDC) provided a $1 million grant for the theater's restoration in 1991, and the state government allocated another $1 million.
 By then, the auditorium still needed extensive renovations.
 By 1992, cost estimates for the project ranged from $4.2 million for a basic restoration to $8.5 million for extensive equipment upgrades.
 During this time, the theater's lobby held weekly events, and it was also used for receptions and other gatherings.
 Jersey City's City Council was scheduled to vote to allocate $2 million in bonds for the theater's renovation in August 1992.
 However, the vote was postponed after objections to the performing arts center arose.
 By December 1992, the city government was negotiating to buy the theater from Hartz, avoiding the need to raise $4 million before the end of that year.